gogoneriel/nerite/README.md

 Any time a depositor updates their deposit (withdrawal, top-up) their collateral gain is paid out, and they receive new snapshots of `P` and `S`.

-### BOLD Yield Gains
+### USDN Yield Gains

-BOLD yield gains for Stability Pool depositors are triggered whenever the ActivePool mints aggregate system interest - that is, upon most system operations.
-The BOLD yield gain is minted to the Stability Pool and a BOLD gain for all depositors is triggered in proportion to their deposit size.
+USDN yield gains for Stability Pool depositors are triggered whenever the ActivePool mints aggregate system interest - that is, upon most system operations.
+The USDN yield gain is minted to the Stability Pool and a USDN gain for all depositors is triggered in proportion to their deposit size.

-To efficiently and accurately track BOLD yield gains for depositors as deposits decrease over time from liquidations, we re-use the above product-sum algorithm for deposit and gains.
+To efficiently and accurately track USDN yield gains for depositors as deposits decrease over time from liquidations, we re-use the above product-sum algorithm for deposit and gains.

-The same product `P` is used, and a sum `B` is used to track BOLD yield gains.
+The same product `P` is used, and a sum `B` is used to track USDN yield gains.
 Each deposit gets a new snapshot of `B` when it is updated.

 ### TODO -  mention P Issue fix